seependra-yadav/yatrastay-project/README.md

 # YatraStay

-YatraStay is a full-stack property booking app inspired by vacation rental platforms.
-It lets users browse stays, search by destination and dates, create accounts, switch to host mode, publish listings with image uploads, leave reviews, and make reservations.
+YatraStay is a full-stack stay booking web app inspired by vacation rental platforms.
+It allows users to explore properties, search by destination and trip details, create accounts, become hosts, publish listings with image uploads, leave reviews, and book stays.

+Built with &#10084; by Seependra Singh

-This repository is set up as a public portfolio / learning project, not a production deployment.
+This repository is presented as a public portfolio and learning project rather than a production deployment.

+## Author

+Seependra Singh

 ## Features